macj314/tap-room/README.md

 ## Setup/Installation Requirements

 1. Clone this repository.
-2. Open terminal into the root directory of this project and run: `npm start`
+2. Open terminal into the root directory of this project and run: `npm install` <br>then: `npm start`
 3. A new tab should open in your browser.

 ## Known Bugs